If you’re interested in the gig economy, how freelancers receive payments in Nigeria is already on your mind.

 - swift processing time

-Freelancer payments: The risks of cryptocurrency as a payment method
+Freelancer payments: The risks of using crypto for remittance

 Forget everything you’ve heard; using crypto for payments isn’t a bed of roses.
 It comes with risks.
 Here are some risks you should know before using crypto for payments.